Frequently Asked Questions

 Q: How does this impact those with breast implants?

-A: ASPS and ASAPS advocate following the FDA recommendation that all women, including those with breast implants follow their normal routine in medical care and follow up, including mammography when appropriate and should immediately contact their physician if they sense any abnormalities within the breast or notice any significant changes.
-There is no recommended screening for asymptomatic patients.
-Suspicious fluid collections after one year of implantation should be aspirated and tested for CD30 immunohistochemistry.
-The FDA recommends all confirmed BIA-ALCL cases be reported to the PROFILE registry.
+A: ASPS, ASAPS, and the FDA advocate that all women, including those with breast implants follow their normal routine medical care and follow up, including mammography when appropriate.
+Patients should immediately contact their physician if they sense any abnormalities within the breast or notice any significant changes.
+There is no recommended BIA-ALCL screening for patients without symptoms.
+Fluid collections around implants within the implant capsules can occur and are usually not malignant.
+However, if the fluid collection around the implant is present one year or more after implantation, it should be considered suspicious and MUST be aspirated and the fluid tested with CD30* immunohistochemistry and cytology.

 Q: What about those considering breast implants?

-A: Physicians should include BIA-ALCL in breast-implant patient education materials and informed consent so that patients can determine the right procedure for them.
-Furthermore, breast implants remain among the most studied medical devices available – and the incidence of BIA-ALCL is low.
+A: Physicians should include BIA-ALCL in breast-implant patient education materials and during the informed consent process, so that patients can determine the right procedure for them.
+Breast implants have established as well as ongoing long-term safety data available – and the incidence of BIA-ALCL is low.

 Q. How is BIA-ALCL treated and what is the prognosis?

-A. Diagnosis and treatment follow standardized guidelines established by the National Comprehensive Cancer Network (NCCN).
-(Algorithm available on ASPS and ASAPS website).
-Current recommendations for the treatment of BIA-ALCL call for bilateral capsulectomy and removal of the breast implants.
-All cases of BIA-ALCL with disease confined to the capsule that have been diagnosed and treated with total capsulectomy have been cured to date.
-In the 16 known deaths from the disease, all patients either received chemotherapy/XRT alone, died of the treatment itself, had incomplete resection/partial capsule removal, or distant metastasis.
-The majority of early stage patients treated with total capsulectomy require no additional treatment.
-Chemotherapy is required for unresectable disease and lymph node and organ metastasis.
+A. DDiagnosis and treatment follow standardized guidelines established by the National Comprehensive Cancer Network (NCCN).
+(Algorithm available on ASPS and ASAPS websites).
+Current recommendations for the treatment of BIA-ALCL call for total capsulectomy, removal of the breast implant, as well as excision of any associated lumps or masses.
+Cases have been reported where both breasts are affected, and therefore surgeons may consider removing both implants and capsules.
+All cases of BIA-ALCL with disease limited to the scar tissue around the breast capsule and treated with complete surgical excision have been cured to date.
+The majority of early-stage patients treated with total capsulectomy require no additional treatment.
+Chemotherapy is required for unresectable disease, lymph node spread or distant metastases.

 Q: Are some patients at greater risk than others?

 - Device.
 Textured surface devices.
-There have been no reported pure smooth-walled device cases at this time.
+There have been no reported cases in patients with only smooth-walled implants.

 - Genetics.
-There has been one published report that there may be a genetic predisposition (germ line mutations in JAK1 and STAT3 genes).
+There have been two published reports that there may be a genetic predisposition (germ line mutations in JAK1 and STAT3 genes).
 Further investigation is required.

 - Inflammation.
-Chronic inflammation either triggered by bacteria or another factor, has been implicated.
+Chronic inflammation triggered by an allergic response, bacteria, another as yet unknown factor, or some combination has been implicated.

 Q: Should healthy patients have their implants removed prophylactically?

-A: The FDA does not suggest additional screening or prophylactic removal of implants for asymptomatic women.
+A: The FDA does not suggest additional screening or removal of implants for women that are not having symptoms.

 Q: Should women with breast implants be screened for BIA-ALCL?

-A: The FDA recommends that asymptomatic women without breast changes do not require more than routine follow-up.
-If a patient experiences a change in her breasts – especially if there is swelling or a lump – she should undergo examination and appropriate imaging, including ultrasound and fine needle aspiration of any peri-implant fluid.
+A: The FDA advises that women without breast changes do not require more than routine follow-up.
+If a patient experiences a change in her breasts – especially if there is swelling or a lump – she should see her surgeon and undergo examination, imaging, and fluid testing if present.

 Q: What causes BIA-ALCL?

-A: ASPS, ASERF and the FDA are working proactively to study BIA-ALCL.
-Bacteriologic contamination, long-term allergic inflammation, implant texturing, and genetic factors have been theorized and are undergoing further study.
+A: The ASPS, PSF, ASAPS, ASERF and the FDA are studying BIA-ALCL.* Bacterial contamination, long-term allergic inflammation and/or irritation from implant texturing, and genetic factors have been theorized and are undergoing further study.
 Research is ongoing and cases are being monitored.
-Genetic predisposition may play a role.
 Concentrations of reported cases vary widely across the globe, with some geographic areas reporting very few cases.
 Ongoing data collection worldwide will help to determine any genetic propensities for this disease.

 Q: Does the FDA recommend against the use of textured implants?

-A: The FDA affirms that all breast implants carry a reasonable assurance of safety and efficacy.
-The best practice is always for the physician to discuss with each patient the known risks and potential complications associated with any procedure.
-It is important for the patient and her doctor to frankly discuss all options available, and the risks involved including BIA-ALCL, capsular contracture, implant malposition, and rates of reoperation.
+A: The FDA confirms that all breast implants carry a reasonable assurance of safety when used as indicated.
+Best practice requires plastic surgeons to discuss the known risks and potential complications associated with any procedure.
+It is important for the patient and her surgeon to frankly discuss all treatment options available, along with the risks that include BIA-ALCL, capsular contracture, implant malposition, and rates of reoperation.
 The plastic surgeon must provide a frank and transparent discussion regarding the benefits and risks of implants, both smooth and textured.
 The patient must then make an informed decision, based upon her own assessment of her needs and the risks involved.
-It is critical that the patient makes a fully informed decision following a full discussion of the risks and benefits.
-For clinical situations where use of a smooth versus textured device is equivocal, surgeons should consider a smooth device.
+If the surgeon's evaluation deems equivalent results from both a smooth or textured implant, the use of a smooth implant may prove prudent.

 Q. Have there been any deaths due to BIA-ALCL?

 A. There have been 16 confirmed deaths globally, which includes 5 U.S. cases, attributed to BIA-ALCL to date.
-Disease related deaths have now been reported in Australia, Brazil, France, Netherlands, New Zealand, Sweden, Italy, and the U.S. Deaths and advanced disease cases emphasize the importance of disease recognition and proper treatment in a timely fashion.
+Disease-related deaths have been reported in Australia, Brazil, France, Netherlands, New Zealand, Sweden, United Kingdom, and the U.S. In the 16 known deaths from the disease, all patients either received chemotherapy/XRT alone, died of the treatment itself, had incomplete capsule removal, or disease spread prior to treatment (metastatic disease).
+These reports emphasize the importance of disease recognition and proper treatment in a timely fashion.

 Q. What is the recommended clinical response to a patient presenting with symptoms that could be attributable to BIA-ALCL?

-This protocol formed the framework for the international recommendations by the National Comprehensive Cancer Network (NCCN) for the diagnosis of BIA-ALCL.
-Following NCCN guidelines, a swollen breast can be evaluated with ultrasound for either a fluid collection, capsular mass, or lymph node swelling.
+A. Diagnosis of BIA-ALCL follows international recommendations by the National Comprehensive Cancer Network (NCCN).* Following NCCN guidelines, a swollen breast can be evaluated with ultrasound for either a fluid collection, capsular mass, or lymph node swelling.

 Fluid collections should be aspirated percutaneously.